Wet from Birth

-Wet from Birth is the fourth studio album by the American band The Faint, released on September 14, 2004.

-The U.S. release uses HDCD encoding, but the package is not labeled as HDCD.
+Wet from Birth is the fourth studio album by the American band The Faint, released on September 14, 2004 by Saddle Creek Records.
+The United States release uses HDCD encoding, but the package is not labeled as HDCD.
+It received generally favorable reviews, earning a Metacritic score of 72 out of 100.
+A twentieth anniversary deluxe edition with additional demos and remixes was released on March 14, 2025.